avajs/ava/docs/03-assertions.md

 ### `.assert(value, message?)`

 Asserts that `value` is truthy.
-This is [`power-assert`](#enhanced-assertion-messages) enabled.
 Returns a boolean indicating whether the assertion passed.

 ### `.truthy(value, message?)`